Hurghada Two Day Tours

 Pyramids of Giza

-The last remaining wonder of the ancient World; for nearly 4000 years, the extraordinary shape, impeccable geometry and sheer bulk of the Giza Pyramids have invited the obvious questions: ‘How were we built, and why?’.
+The last remaining wonder of the ancient world for nearly 4000 years, the extraordinary shape, impeccable geometry and sheer bulk of the Giza Pyramids have invited the obvious questions: ‘How were we built, and why?’.
 Centuries of research have given us parts of the answer.
 Built as massive tombs on the orders of the pharaohs, they were constructed by teams of tens of thousands of strong.
-Today they are an awe-inspiring tribute to ancient Egypt’s might, organisation and achievements.
+Today, they are an awe-inspiring tribute to ancient Egypt’s might, organisation and achievements.

 Ongoing excavations on the Giza Plateau and the discovery of a pyramid builder settlement, complete with areas for large-scale food production and medical facilities, have provided more evidence that the workers were not the slaves of Hollywood tradition but an organised workforce of Egyptian farmers.
 During the flood season, when the Nile covered their fields, the same farmers could have been redeployed by the highly structured bureaucracy to work on the pharaoh’s tomb.
 And the flood waters made it easier to transport building stones to the site.
 In this way, the Pyramids can almost be seen as an ancient job-creation scheme.

-But despite the evidence, some still won’t accept that the ancient Egyptians were capable of such achievements.
+However, despite the evidence, some still won’t accept that the ancient Egyptians were capable of such achievements.
 So-called pyramidologists point to the carving and placement of the stones, precise to the millimetre.
 They argue the numerological significance of the structures’ dimensions as evidence that angels or aliens constructed the Pyramids.
 It’s easy to laugh at these out-there ideas.
 Still, when you see the monuments up close, especially inside, you’ll better understand why so many people believe such excellent structures must have unearthly origins.

 Egyptian Museum

 Like the country itself, the museum is in flux.
 Some display cards have become obsolete as discoveries have busted old theories.
-And the collection rapidly outgrew its sensible layout, as, for instance, Tutankhamun’s enormous trove and the tomb contents of Tanis were both unearthed after the museum opened and then had to be shoehorned into space.
-Now more than 100,000 objects are wedged into about 15,000 sq metres (almost half the area of the Lincoln Memorial Reflecting Pool).
+The collection rapidly outgrew its sensible layout, as, for instance, Tutankhamun’s enormous trove and the tomb contents of Tanis were both unearthed after the museum opened and then had to be shoehorned into space.
+Now, more than 100,000 objects are wedged into about 15,000 sq metres (almost half the area of the Lincoln Memorial Reflecting Pool).
 Most things are still on display, although some are being moved to the Grand Egyptian Museum.
 While some rooms are refurbished, the items are deposited elsewhere in the museum.
 This museum will remain a significant sight, but it is unclear when the Grand will open and what will stay here.

 The current museum originates from several earlier efforts at managing Egypt’s ancient heritage, beginning in 1835 when Egyptian ruler Mohammed Ali banned the export of antiquities.
 French architect Mariette’s growing collection, from 35 dig sites, bounced around various homes in Cairo until 1902, when the current building was erect and suitably prominent in the city.
 Its original layout has stood as a gem of early museum design.